• Skip to primary navigation

 Instructions

-• Remove the root of the green onion and finely chop the rest.
+• Cut and remove the root of the green onion, finely chop the rest, and set aside.

-• Peel the shallots and thinly slice them.
+• Peel the shallots and slice them thinly then set aside.

-• Pour the fish sauce, lime juice, and granulated sugar into a bowl and stir until the sugar is fully dissolved.
+• Pour the fish sauce, lime juice, and sugar to a bowl and use a spoon to stir until the sugar is fully dissolved.

 Notes